Social Inclusion & Diversity

 The Umunthu Inclusive Society's Project has so far reached:

-Umunthu Health care workers project- Phase 1
+Umunthu Health Care Workers Project Phase 1

 The Umunthu Project was a 6 years project, executed by ArtGlo reaching out to 11 districts in Malawi, Zomba, Chikwawa, Dedza, Nkhotakota, Mchinji, Phalombe, Blantyre, Nsanje, Lilongwe, Thyolo and Mulanje.
 It was a comprehensive, two-phase initiative aimed at improving healthcare service delivery and accessibility for LGBTI individuals in Malawi.
 The project's primary approach was to foster understanding and empathy towards LGBTI individuals within healthcare systems and the broader community, thereby promoting inclusive health service delivery.
 The workshops fostered a deep understanding and appreciation of the unique healthcare needs of the LGBTI community.

-Umunthu Health care workers extension project- Phase 2
+Umunthu Health Care Workers Project Phase 2

 Phase 2 introduced new, innovative activities to address the identified needs and further bolster the project's impact.
 This phase involved the creation of stronger linkages between LGBTI health-seekers and trained health workers, the enlistment of traditional and religious leaders to promote LGBTI-friendly health services, and the recruitment of healthcare worker workshop alumni to advocate for improved health access.
 This phase also extended the workshop program to engage more community members, implemented a tracking system for the Umunthu methodology, and worked towards embedding workshop activities within civil society, educational institutions, and government curricula and training.